7 Mistakes to Avoid When You First Start Investing

-Investing brings the opportunity to build wealth, but there are plenty of mistakes that can be made.
-Here are seven common ones and how they can be avoided.
+Investing promises the opportunity to build wealth, but there are plenty of potential pitfalls.
+Here are seven mistakes to avoid when you first start investing.

-You might have read a few books on how to do it, even watched some talking heads discuss what to buy, but when it comes time to take that first pivotal step, things can get shaky.
+You might have read a few books on how to do it, even watched some talking heads discuss what to buy.
+But when it comes time to take that first pivotal step, things can get shaky.

 It's worth pausing before you jump on to your friend's "hot stock tip" to make sure you aren't thrown off balance by new investors' most common mistakes.